5th Annual Case In Point Platinum Awards

 Case/Care Manager – Patient Outreach: Honoring the case manager who delivers extraordinary care in their case management practice.

-Disability Manager: Saluting individuals who work with those disabled due to an injury or a chronic medical or behavioral health condition.
+Disability Manager: Saluting individuals who work with those disabled due to an injury, a chronic medical or behavioral health condition.

 Disease/Wellness Case Manager: Recognizing clinical professionals with expertise in various disease states who educate and empower patients to manage their chronic conditions.